a-m-h-e-r-e/Earth-Defender/README.md

   * If it’s right command, move the ship to the right.
   * If it’s shoot, shoot.
 * Loop to step one.

+## Installation
+Download the emu8086 emulator from [softonic](https://emu8086-microprocessor-emulator.en.softonic.com/download).
+Install the app and enjoy.